-Increasing efficiency and productivity through automation is the only way to make manufacturing competitive anywhere in the world.
-This is especially true in locations where costs are high or finding and keeping skilled workers is a daily pain.
+Increasing efficiency and productivity through automation is the only way to make manufacturing competitive anywhere in the world – especially in locations where costs are high and labor is difficult to find.
+Competitive manufacturing sectors also build healthy national economies.

 “In short, saving the future of the planet we live on…”